argoproj-labs/hera/docs/user-guides/suspending.md

 ## Timed `Suspend` Usage

-To pause the Workflow for a specific length of time, pass a value to the `Suspend` template's `duration` variable:
+To pause the Workflow for a specific length of time, pass a value to the `Suspend` template's `duration` variable.
+A user can still manually resume the Workflow before the time is up:

 === "Hera"

     ```py
-    from hera.workflows import Steps, Suspend, Workflow, script

     @script()
     def echo(message: str):
         print(message)